 2001: Acquisition of a building in Mile-End 5158 St-Laurent to set up its head office.

-2008: ça va de soi opens internationally with a distributor in Japan and via shows in Paris (Who's Next) and New York (Coterie)
+2008: ça va de soi opens up to international markets with a distributor in Japan and via shows in Paris (Who's Next) and New York (Coterie)

-2019: Launch of the upcycling program, zero waste objective
+2019: Launch of the upcycling program, with a zero waste objective